khulnasoft/khulnasoft/doc/cli/references/extsvc/list.md

   -insecure-skip-verify
     	Skip validation of TLS certificates against trusted chains -trace
     	Log the trace ID for requests.
-See https://docs.sourcegraph.com/admin/observability/tracing -user-agent-telemetry
+See https://docs.khulnasoft.com/admin/observability/tracing -user-agent-telemetry
-    	Include the operating system and architecture in the User-Agent sent with requests to Sourcegraph (default true)
+    	Include the operating system and architecture in the User-Agent sent with requests to Khulnasoft (default true)

 Examples:

-  List external service configurations on the Sourcegraph instance:
+  List external service configurations on the Khulnasoft instance:

     	$ src extsvc list